Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Powerwash exterior and walkways

-Now that the weather is cooler, it’s a good time to break out the power washer again and get rid of any cobwebs, dirt, and grime before the winter sets in.
-Take this time to check the exterior of your home for any signs of potential damage.
+Now that the weather is cooler, it’s a good time to break out the power washer again and get rid of any cobwebs, dirt, and grime before winter sets in.
+Take this time to check the exterior of your home for any signs of potential damage, such as peeling paint, cracks in siding or brick, and damaged caulking around windows and doors.

 Rake up the fallen leaves